A small, dark space closed over Harry, gentle, soft, warmth against his skin.

 ‘Amortentia,’ she whispered, dipping a ladle into the cauldron.
 ‘Liquid love.’
 She strolled toward him, wand in one hand, ladle in the other.

 Harry tried to take a step back, but found himself rooted in place.

-Hermione’s brows curved into a deep vee and and her vast, dark eyes narrowed.
+Hermione’s brows curved into a deep vee and her vast, black eyes narrowed.
 ‘It’s for you, Harry.
 Just what you need.
 Drink up.’
 She proffered the ladle.

-A bright, silver liquid shimmered under his nose.
-Sparkling steam rose from it, warm against his nose, but he smelt nothing.
-Harry peered closer and found it full of twisting, slithering, silver serpents.
+A bright, shimmering liquid shimmered under his nose.
+Scentless sparkling steam rose from it, warm against his nose.
+Harry peered closer.
+Twisting, slithering, silver serpents writhed within it.

 ‘I don’t want to drink that.’